melles1991/usecuewebsite/_posts/2016-08-07-hover-is-dead.md

 * Do use hover as clear feedback on clickable elements for people using a mouse.
 * Do use hover to trigger shortcut actions, but make sure they are optional.
-* Dohave a primary way to do the same actions with your fingers.
 * Don’t use hover as the primary action to trigger anything essential.
 Ever!
 FOR THE REST OF YOUR LIFE!